 The Marine Explorer workshop is an ideal way for children to learn about nature and the environment.
-By basing our class on the seashore, children get an opportunity to learn through discovery and exploration, as well as being able to benefit from engaging group work and hands on activities in the field.
-Our qualified and experienced biologists will also be on hand to answer any questions that the pupils may have.
-With over thirteen years’ experience guiding schools on coastal field trips, we can also easily recommend a suitable location for your excursion.
+By basing our class in an outdoor classroom on the seashore, children get an opportunity to learn through discovery and exploration, as well as being able to benefit from engaging group work and hands on activities in the field.
+A qualified and experienced biologist will also be on hand to answer any questions that the pupils may have.
+With over fifteen years’ experience guiding schools on coastal field trips, we can also easily recommend a suitable location for your excursion.

 The workshop includes:

 – An interactive talk with authentic marine realia, with props ranging from razor shells and crab claws to whale baleen and shark eggcases.

 – Tools for investigating the seashore, ie. fishing nets, crab and shrimp pots, field guides, worksheets, clipboards, magnifying glasses, buckets and spades.

 – Group work and team building activities, including a lesson on how to collect, record and identify living things on the seashore.

 – A lesson on how to recognise and identify animals and seaweeds that typify Ireland’s coasts.